bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 There are a few issues with the automated response:
 * Tells the customer who is seeking customer support to look at the news blog.
 The news blog is **not** designed as a customer support tool.
 * Tells the customer if they need further assistance to go to "I need help".
-Here again, this part of the Snapchat website is **not** designed to deliver developer nor customer facing support for Snap Kit.
+This part of the Snapchat website is **not** designed to deliver developer nor customer facing support for Snap Kit.
 A look at that URL will show that there is no way to report a specific Snap Kit SDK issue and the user will feel like anything they report there will end up in a black hole.
-* The automated responsedoes not say that anyone will actually read the email the customer sent nor help.
+* The automated response does not say that anyone will actually read the email the customer sent nor help.
 It only talks about where to go and what to read.
 It is far from customer friendly.

 ### Suggested Mitigation
 Reword the automated response: